 - Identifying and re-engaging customers who are on the fence about purchasing

-- Improving customer experience through personalization
+- Improving customer experience through personalisation

 - Starting a customer loyalty program

-- Building immersive and customer-first experiences, such as augmented and virtual reality
+- Building immersive and customer-first experiences, such as augmented and virtual reality.

 Keep your focus on moving forward

 It can be tempting to pause innovation during times of economic uncertainty.
 However, research from McKinsey says otherwise.
-They found that organizations that maintained their focus on innovation throughout the 2009 financial crisis outperformed the market average by more than 30% in the following three to five years.
+They found that organisations that maintained their focus on innovation throughout the 2009 financial crisis outperformed the market average by more than 30% in the following three to five years.

-Marketing leaders need to act now to optimize marketing spend with a slimmer budget, improve adaptability, and work to keep current customers.
+Marketing leaders need to act now to optimise marketing spend with a slimmer budget, improve adaptability, and work to keep current customers.
 Resilient marketing helps grow revenue and profitability while also giving your team the ability to innovate and outperform your competition in the long run.